Just because fear says you can’t, doesn’t mean it’s true.

 Your mind doesn’t really do “off.”
 There’s always something to worry about, something to check, something that could go wrong, and your brain is working overtime to make sure you’re ready for it.

-It might look like panic that comes from nowhere.
-Thoughts that can’t seem to go away no matter how hard you try.
-A body that stays on guard even when nothing is actually happening.
+It might look like panic that comes from nowhere, thoughts that can’t seem to go away no matter how hard you try, a tight chest, racing heart even when nothing is actually happening.
 Maybe you’re avoiding places, people, situations, because the anxiety of facing them feels bigger than missing out.

 Or maybe it’s the constant googling, the replaying conversations, needing reassurance just to feel okay for a little while.